-As with the existing scheme, London Help to Buy has a £600,000 maximum price limit and is only available on new-build homes within the capital’s 33 boroughs.
+London Help to Buy has a £600,000 maximum price limit and is only available on new-build homes within the capital’s 33 boroughs.

 To qualify, you will need a deposit of 5% and a mortgage for up to 55% of the value of the home.
 The Government will then provide an equity loan of up to 40% of the property’s value, which is interest-free for the first 5 years.

 For example, for a property in London with a value of £476,000 you will need:

 London Help to Buy has a few special requirements:

 - It is available only on homes for sale within one of the 33 London Boroughs.

 - It covers full home ownership only, and is therefore not available for shared equity or shared ownership.

 - It is available for the purchase of a person’s primary home only, so not for second homes, investment or buy-to-let purchases.

 - It only applies to capital repayment mortgages rather than interest-only mortgages.